Chocolate Rain: Commercials

-In November 2007, Tay Zonday licensed the song to and recorded spoof lyrics for Comedy Central as a promo clip for their show Last Laugh with Lewis Black.
+In November 2007, Zonday licensed the song to and recorded spoof lyrics for Comedy Central as a promo clip for their show Last Laugh with Lewis Black.
 On November 28, 2007, Zonday released a spoof/sequel to the song titled "Cherry Chocolate Rain".
 The music video is professionally shot and makes many allusions to the original song.
 The song makes fun of itself with its over-the-top visuals and mentions how Zonday was "paid a hefty, hefty fee" to do the video, as well as featuring professional rapper Mista Johnson, who repeats, "He moves his mouth away from the mic so he can breathe."
 The video and song were created as part of a promotional campaign for Cherry Chocolate Diet Dr Pepper.

 License

 The song and video are licensed under a Creative Commons BY-NC-ND license.
 It has been suggested that the relative openness of the license has helped to encourage the song's spread.
 Creative Commons has praised Tay Zonday specifically for this very reason.
-Zonday has expressed his own thoughts on the licensing situation on his Myspace blog, stating, "I want non-profit radio and small mom/pop cafes to be able to play my music for free.
+Zonday expressed his own thoughts on the licensing situation on his Myspace blog, stating, "I want non-profit radio and small mom/pop cafes to be able to play my music for free.
 But I also want giant corporations who can afford to give me a dime or two to pay fair royalties."